RIR360/development/journal/2025/october.md

 ## 10/17/2025
 - Sometimes the problem is not being able to handle emotional hits.
 - You may wonder how to stop social media habit, but can you handle the bad events?
-- Every bad events, emotional burden leads you to a bad habit.
+- Every bad event, emotional burden leads you to a bad habit.
+- So you must know how to deal with them without escaping first.